aswinmohanme/blog/priv/content/posts/2024/05-21-delight.md

 But delight is hard.
 It wouldn't be delightful if it was the default.
 Delight takes effort, to [find the edges](/edges) where you can delight, to put in the extra effort to delight, and to do it for every interaction.
 But the results combined with its compounding nature produce results so outstanding, that it doesn't make any sense not to do it.

 If delighting at every point is hard, strive to delight at the points of interaction.
-If it's hard to do for every point of interaction, strive to delight aat least for a single interaction.
+If it's hard to do for every point of interaction, strive to delight at least for a single interaction.

-Let every interaction be an exercise in delight, let every interaction be a positive marker that makes you a no-brainer to work with love and recommend.
+Let every interaction be an exercise in delight, let every interaction be a positive marker that makes you a no-brainer to work with and recommend.
 Delight, delight, delight!